iobeam/iobeam-client-python/README.md

 ### Timestamps

-By default, if you pass just an integer for timestamp when constructing an `iobeam.DataPoint`, it will assume it is in milliseconds.
+By default, if you pass just an integer for timestamp when constructing an `iobeam.DataPoint`, it will set the unit as milliseconds.
 To specify other precisions, you need to use the `iobeam.Timestamp` and `iobeam.TimeUnit` classes: